 New Title, New Publisher …

 This is still my first novel, which was titled Delbert Pillage.
 The story started out as primarily a character study of Delbert but it evolved into an emotional love story.
-Since I have changed publishers, it seems an appropriate time to make the title better reflect the theme.
-There are a few minor refinements as well.
+When I changed publishers, it seemed an appropriate time to make the title better reflect the theme.
+There were a few minor refinements as well.
 Those of you that purchased the original version may now have a collector’s item if the general public ever finds this book.

 Emotional Impact …